brentp/poverlap/README.md

         -g hg19.genome --include wgEncodeRegTfbsClusteredV2.bed.gz > res.shuffle_bt.include-tfbs.txt

-Shuffle the intervals to within 40kb of their original location.
+Call intervals within 40kb of another as "overlapping".
+Note, this is different from shuffle\_distance which determines where the interval can go.

     ./poverlap.py poverlap --a a.bed --b b.bed \
         --overlap_distance 40000 -g hg19.genome > res.shuffle-bt-within-40kb.txt